Megumiiiiii/myQuickNotes/docs/src/id/kits/react/vite.md

   </CodeGroupItem>
 </CodeGroup>

-### Jalankan deploy
+### Run deploy
-Akhirnya, kita siap untuk mendeploy Aplikasi Permaweb pertama kita
+Finally we are good to deploy our First Permaweb Application

 <CodeGroup>
   <CodeGroupItem title="NPM">